Subhas Chandra Pattanayak

 2. The words “Official language” do not mean Oriya Language alone, as the 1963 amendment by Biju Patnaik has also made English an official language “in addition to Oriya”.
 This means, the officials can use English language extensively and get rewarded for the same; and

-3. The words “officials or Departments” mean either the officials or the department, which make it unambiguously clear that for nonuse of Oriya language in rendering service, either an official may be punished OR the Department to which he/she belongs may be punished.This inherent defect can easily help the erring officials escape punishment.
+3. The words “officials or Departments” mean either the officials or the department, which make it unambiguously clear that for not using Oriya language in rendering services, either an official may be punished OR the Department to which he/she belongs may be punished.This inherent defect can easily help the erring officials escape punishment, by shifting the penalty, if any, to the departments, meaning the taxpaying people.

 These defects were never seen and discussed by any member who participated in the debate.
 They even did not look at the ‘Statement of Objects and Reason’, which is the basis of the legislation.
 Had they really addressed themselves to the legislation, they should have refused their support to the Bill as a fraud being played by the Chief Minister on the Council of Ministers as well as the people.The following two reasons should have guided them: